-A Strategic Case for SH2 from Te Marua to Masterton was developed in August 2015; this concluded that the route would be suitable for investment as part of NZTA's Minor Safety Programme.
+A Strategic Case for SH2 from Te Marua to Masterton was developed in August 2015 which concluded that the route would be suitable for investment as part of NZTA's Minor Safety Programme.
 The SH2 Te Marua to Masterton Programme Business Case is currently underway and likely to be completed by August 2016.
-It is expected that this Programme Business Case will recommend a package of efficiency and safety projects for inclusion in the RLTP.
+It is expected that this Programme Business Case will recommend efficiency and safety projects for inclusion in the RLTP.